 The surname MacSweyn was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel.
 The name is derived from Suibhne O'Neill, who was a chieftain in Argyll, Scotland.
 His descendants migrated to Ireland as gallowglasses (mercenaries) prior to 1267.
 The three great septs of this name finally established themselves in Tirconnell in 14th century; they were known as MacSweeney Fanad, MacSweeney Banagh, and MacSweeney na dTuath, who were commonly referred to as 'MacSweeney of the Battleaxes.'
 They later became attached to the MacCarthys in the south and acquired their own territories and castles in Muskerry in County Cork.

-Important Dates for the MacSweyn family
+Early History of the MacSweyn family

 This web page shows only a small excerpt of our MacSweyn research.
 Another 69 words (5 lines of text) covering the years 1299 and 1310 are included under the topic Early MacSweyn History in all our PDF Extended History products and printed products wherever possible.

 MacSweyn Spelling Variations

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name MacSweyn revealed many variations, including MacSweeney, MacSweeny, MacSwine, MacSwiney, MacSwyne, MacSwyny, MacWhinney, MacWhinny, MacWhinnie, MacSwiny, McSweeney, Swiney, Swinney and many more.

 Early Notables of the MacSweyn family (pre 1700)